 Our young authors have created a buzz as their stories travel far outside their homes in Maine: they have appeared in many newspapers and magazines (including Poets & Writers, Fast Company, and the Boston Globe), on television and radio programs, and at renowned literary events, educational conferences, and have garnered attention at national award ceremonies such as Scholastic's National Arts & Writing Awards.

-Two authors, Richard Akera and Pulitzer Prize-winning writer Richard Russo, talk about their writing lives, following the publication of The Story I Want to Tell:
+Two authors, Richard Akera and Pulitzer Prize-winning writer Richard Russo, talk about their writing lives, following the publication of their Telling Room book, The Story I Want to Tell:

 WRITING AND PUBLISHING PROGRAMS

-All of the writing we publish in book form comes out of Telling Room programs, most of which integrate writing and publishing.
-Five of these programs allow participants to go beyond the writing work and be involved in the different steps of the production process, from drafting, to revising, designing, and presenting their work in bound books to a public audience.
+The writing we publish in book form comes out of Telling Room programs.
+Five of these programs allow participants to go beyond their writing work and be involved in the different steps of the publishing process, from drafting, to revising, designing, and presenting their work in bound books to a public audience.
 Each of these programs makes publishing a goal from the get-go, and ensures its students will leave the program with a book in their hands, one that they feel they had a big stake in helping to create.
 These programs are:

 Overall, book publishing at The Telling Room helps to fulfill our organization’s mission.
 The opportunities that exist within Telling Room book publishing and through our writing and publishing programs give students self-confidence, strengthen their literacy skills, and provide them with real audiences so that they know their voices matter.
 Our books allow our students to impact their communities by connecting them with their readers and propelling them toward future success in school and life.
 It’s exciting to think about what might happen in book publishing next!

-Last year, three Telling Room students won Scholastic Gold Keys!
+Telling Room authors have won dozens of Scholastic Gold Keys!

 Aside from publishing books of student writing through our writing and publishing programs, we encourage the publication of student work in a number of other ways: